-Our group's main aim is to understand how information is processed and stored in the brain and
+Our primary goal is to understand how information is processed and stored in the brain and

-focus on the role of 'iNeurons' in cortical circuits.
+focus on the role of inhibition and iNeurons in cortical, hippocampal circuits.

-'iNeurons' are GABAergic inhibitory interneurons and although very low in number (~10% of cortical neurons) they are highly diverse and can be subdivided into several distinct types.
-The various types produce inhibition at different times and places in the network and thereby regulate when and where information can flow in neuronal networks.
+iNeurons are GABAergic inhibitory interneurons.
+Although very low in number (~10 - 20% of cortical populations), they are highly diverse and can be subdivided into several distinct types.
+The various types produce inhibition at different times and different locations in the network and thereby regulate when and where information can flow in neuronal circuits.

 We use a combination of neuroanatomical, electrophysiological and computational tools to address these research questions.